2C2P/My2c2pSDK-Flutter/README.md

 final result = await sdk.proceed();
 ```

-`result` Should be return response from My2c2pSDK in JSON format.
+`result` Should be return response from My2c2pSDK in JSON format and can parse to My2c2pSDKResponse class.

 For more sample and information please see
 [iOS](https://s.2c2p.com/manuals/ios/request_nonui/newpayment.html),